PlatONnetwork/docs/docs/EVM智能合约开发.md

 - `helloWorld` the contract object created
 - `methods`  specify the call method
-- `setName` the function of the HelloWorld contract，which has a parameter as `hello world`
+- `setName` the function of the HelloWorld contract, which has a parameter as `hello world`
 - `from` the address of caller
-- `on` listen on the result of the contract method executed. if fail, it will print the error info.
-If success ,the console will print the receipt as belows:
+- `on` listen to the result of the contract method executed.
+If failed, it will print the error info.
+If succeeds ,the console will print the receipt as belows:

 ```
 {